 Luckily, we were able to get it under control.
 But we learned something from the experience.

 It depends.
 If the wax paper is exposed directly to the heat, then you cannot put wax paper in the oven or toaster oven.
 If the wax paper is completely covered by something, such as cake batter, brownies, or muffins, then it is ok to use wax paper.
 The cake batter will absorb most of the heat and keep the wax paper from burning or melting.

-As Reynolds Kitchen says on their Cut-Rite wax paper page,
+As Reynolds Kitchen says on its Cut-Rite wax paper page,

 Wax paper should not be directly exposed to the heat of an oven.
 However, Reynolds® Cut-Rite® Wax Paper may be used as a pan liner when baking cakes, bread, muffins or any baked food in which the dough or batter completely covers the wax paper lining.